Vynessa/bootcamp-homestudy-day1/README.md

 # bootcamp-homestudy-day1

 ## Introduction
 This is a repository containing bootcamp assignments for Homestudy day 1.
-The following programming are on data types, get primes and Object-Oriented Programming modelling in Javascript.
+The following programming exercises are on data types, get primes and Object-Oriented Programming modelling in Javascript.

 ## Setup
 Before commencing, ensure you have the required software to run this.